ilovelogic/Pauli-Path-Method/README.md

 Note that $p(C, x)$ is the output probability distribution for outcome $x$.
 Accordingly, to simualte a quantum circuit, we could construct all possible Pauli paths and use them to compute the above expression for all outcomes $x$ of our circuit.

-Determining all possible Pauli paths seems rather involved.
-Thankfully, there are some simplications.
+Determining all possible Pauli paths would be rather involved.
+Thankfully, there are some simplifications.
 To calculate the above expression, we only need to know all legal Pauli paths rather than all Pauli paths in general.
-Below, we define a legal Pauli path.
+Below, we give the definition of legal Paulis paths provided by [Aharonav et al.](https://arxiv.org/pdf/2211.03999).

    >### Definition 6 (Legal Pauli Path)
    >For a given circuit architecture, a Pauli path $s = (s_0, s_1, \ldots, s_d)$ is legal if the following two conditions are satisfied: